vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ### Sidebar Groups

-You can divide sidebar links into several groups by using objects.
+You can divide sidebar links into mutiple groups by using objects.
 You can use `prefix` to add a default path prefix to each link in the group, and `icon` to add an icon to the group text.

 ```js
 // .vuepress/config.js